ssec/sift/doc/source/PACKAGING-mtgsift.rst

 ===============================================

-The following documentation gives a step-by-step introduction how to initially set up a MTG-SIFT development environment from scratch using the CMake-based build system.
+The following documentation gives a step-by-step introduction how to initially set up a SIFT development environment from scratch using the CMake-based build system.

 The description is platform independent [#f1]_ but based on the usual Linux